Willapa & Other Rivers Above the Actual "Bay"

 Raymond City Park Launch : This launch is not used much as shown from this picture for obvious reasons.
 The rumor is that it was supposed to be dredged, but nothing has transpired for at least 15 years.
 So it is basically a mid to high tide launch unless you plan on staying out for a while.
 This launch is reached off Highway 105 just as you exit Raymond, heading north toward Aberdeen.
 Take the last street to the right just before the bridge, go past the Weyerhaeuser scale yard and the Pacific Pride refueling station.
 Straight ahead is the city park, with baseball diamonds etc. To the left there is a gravel parking lot and a skateboard ramp area.
 At the far end of the parking lot are restrooms & the launch/docks.

 North River : This river is a decent sized river that enters on the north side of the bay.
 At just over the 10 mile marker on Highway 105 going west from Raymond you will cross a low concrete bridge that is over Smith Creek.
-Traveling the highway close beyond this bridge, you will enter a long sweeping left hand corner and cross a high bridge going over North River.
+Traveling the highway close beyond this bridge, you will enter a long sweeping left hand corner and cross a new concrete high bridge going over North River.
 The access for this area is actually the WDFW boat launch at the end and east of the Smith Creek bridge.
-Launch here and head downstream (right) just after you clear the Smith Creek bridge, you will enter North River.
+Launch here and head downstream (right) and about 100 yards after you clear the Smith Creek bridge, you will enter North River.
 However in this system, be on the outlook for dead-heads in the water.
 Most of the late fall fishing will be upriver from here.

 Since there is no Chinook hatchery on this river, you can pretty well bet that about all the fish found here will NOT be fin clipped.
 However there is still a private Coho and Steelhead enhancement going on there.
 So with current regulations (2012) the only fish you can retain will be Steelhead and Coho.